b08x/b08x.github.io/_notes/NLP/Challenges of Human-AI Interaction.md

 permalink:
 ---

+The standard approach in machine learning is to evaluate the system on a set of *standard* benchmark datasets, ensuring that they are independent of the training data and that they cover a range of tasks and domains.

+To supplement standard methods, a less standard, more casual approach is taken.
+Not necessarily following a strict hypothesis but rather probing the model application capabilities to discover unexpected patterns and limitations, constantly assessing the AI's success and failures in different *communicative scenarios*.
+The approach is less about conveying strict information and more about a mix of _doing_ things.

+So, ok...there are certain qualities to benchmarks that prove useful for those testing the models.
+For folks *using* the models, the benchmarks are perceptually insignificant.
+As while a benchmark might score a model on a particular topic, for example (49.76% in some attribute ) it might score higher or lower depending on how it ends up being used.

+It seems many tests are reluctant to push the boundaries of language.
+This is understandable, as language is powerful...

 ## exploratory and evaluative approach

 Think of this interaction as a linguistic stress test.
 The user isn't merely utilizing the AI, they're systematically probing its capabilities and limitations.
 This exploratory approach involves a deliberate mix of inputs – technical prompts, obscure image references, and conversational language.
 It's designed to push the AI model beyond its usual areas of operation.